 Resource Strategy for Post-Mask Metal-Only Functional ECO

-EasylogicECO White Paper
+DownloadEasylogicECO White Paper

 WP-PMR-01

 Functional ECO (Engineering Change Order) is an incremental design method used to revise existing ASIC designs.
-Once an RTL code is revised to change the ASIC function, the ECO process modifies a portion of the existing netlist to align with the revised ASIC function while preserving the integrity of most of the netlist.
+Once an RTL code is revised to change the ASIC function, the ECO process modifies a portion of the existing netlist to align with the revised ASIC function while preserving the integrity of the overall netlist.

 Introduction to Post-Mask ECO